-Occasionally, the school will need to share personal information relating to its community with third parties, such as:
+Occasionally, the School will need to share personal information relating to its community with third parties, such as:

-- professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - government authorities (e.g. HMRC, DfE, police or the local authority); - examination boards; and - appropriate regulatory bodies e.g. the Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commission or the Information Commissioner).
+- professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - government authorities (e.g. HMRC, DfE, police or the local authority); - examination boards; and - appropriate regulatory bodies e.g. the Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commission or the Information Commissioner); - occasionally the School Governor's will need to process parent or pupil information, such as when a complaint is raised (and in accordance with the school's Complaint Procedure, this may also require the involvement of independent panel members).

-For the most part, personal data collected by the school will remain within the school, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a 'need to know' basis).
+For the most part, personal data collected by the School will remain within the School, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a 'need to know' basis).
 Particularly strict rules of access apply in the context of: